prysmaticlabs/prysm/contracts/validator-registration-contract/README.md

 If the user wants to deposit more than `DEPOSIT_SIZE` ETH, they would need to make multiple `registration` calls.
-When the contract publishes the `ChainStart` log, beacon nodes will start off the beacon chain with slot 0 and last recored `block.timestamp` as beacon chain genesis time.
+When the contract publishes the `ChainStart` log, beacon nodes will start off the beacon chain with slot 0 and last recorded `block.timestamp` as beacon chain genesis time.
 The registration contract generate receipts with the various arguments for consumption by beacon nodes.
 It does not validate `proof_of_possession`